PeiMaAI/PeiMaAI.github.io/_posts/2024-08-15-TableRAG-RAG-for-Table-Data-CN.markdown

 # Acknowledgments
 I would like to express my sincere gratitude to the authors of the paper [“Tap4llm: Table provider on sampling, augmenting, and packing semi-structured data for large language model reasoning”](https://arxiv.org/abs/2312.09039) for providing valuable insights that influenced some of the ideas presented in this article.
 Additionally, I would like to thank PeiMa from the University of Leeds for her significant contributions to this project.
 Her expertise and support were instrumental in shaping the outcome of this work.

-### Copyright Notice
-© Wuyuhang, 2024.
-All rights reserved.
-This article is entirely the work of Wuyuhang from the University of Manchester.
-It may not be reproduced, distributed, or used without explicit permission from the author.
-For inquiries, please contact me at yuhang.wu-4 [at] postgrad.manchester.ac.uk.

 ## Reference